Gay Meadow: The move to New Meadow

-Whilst Gay Meadow was well regarded by fans, and traditionalists within the English game, the ground was in a cramped location between the River Severn and a major railway junction.
-In addition, access to the ground was restricted to a narrow side street known locally as 'the Narrows.
-The poor access, and poor scope for evacuation in the case of emergency, meant that the capacity of the ground was cut to 8,000 by the early 1990s following stricter ground safety regulations that followed the Bradford City stadium fire of 1985 and the Taylor Report which followed the Hillsborough disaster of 1989.
+Whilst Gay Meadow was well regarded by fans and traditionalists within the English game, the ground was in a cramped location between the River Severn and a major railway junction.
+In addition, access to the ground was restricted to a narrow side street known locally as "The Narrows".
+The poor access, and poor scope for evacuation in the case of emergency, meant that the capacity of the ground was cut to 8,000 by the early 1990s following stricter ground safety regulations that followed the Valley Parade fire of 1985 and the Taylor Report which followed the Hillsborough disaster of 1989.

-In addition, the ground's proximity to the river meant the ground often flooded in the autumn and winter months, leading to matches being postponed.
+In addition, the ground's proximity to the river meant the ground often flooded during the autumn and winter months, leading to matches being postponed.
 Flooding also caused damage to offices and changing rooms.

-Shrewsbury had been considering relocation since 1986, when plans were drawn up for a new stadium to the north of the town and Sainsbury's lined up to build a supermarket on the site of the old stadium.
-However, with Shrewsbury relegated from the old Second Division in 1989 and Sainsbury's developing elsewhere in the town, the plans were abandoned.
-In the 1990s, plans were made to redevelop Gay Meadow; however, with the poor access, capacity could rise to no more than 10,000.
+Shrewsbury Town had been considering relocation since 1986, when plans were drawn up for a new stadium to the north of the town and Sainsbury's lined up to build a supermarket on the site of the old stadium.
+However, with Shrewsbury relegated from the Second Division in 1989 and Sainsbury's developing elsewhere in the town, the plans were abandoned.
+In the 1990s, plans were made to redevelop Gay Meadow; however, due to the poor access, capacity could rise to no more than 10,000.

 In 1999, recently elected chairman Roland Wycherley released plans for a new stadium, provisionally titled the New Meadow, a 10,000 all-seater stadium on the southern outskirts of the town between the Meole Brace and Sutton Farm districts.

 Amongst other things, opposition from residents delayed the planning and building process until 2006, with the ground not being completed until July 2007.
 The New Meadow has a 10,000 all-seated capacity, with the scope to expand to beyond 40,000.
 In addition, the ground has far better road links, more car parking, and, being well away from the river, is unlikely to suffer from flooding.